masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 hardware, and developers evolving around this model.

-Neither FPGAs nor ASICs is Von Neumann machines.
+Neither FPGAs nor ASICs are Von Neumann machines.
 There is no program counter to execute one statement after another and there is no central memory.
 Those concepts could be built on top, and this is in fact what CPUs are about.
 CPUs are all about how to build efficient Von Neumann machines on top of FPGAs and/or ASICs